 When you see the ACR gold seal, you can rest assured that your prescribed imaging test will be done at a facility that has met the highest level of imaging quality and radiation safety.
 The facility and its personnel have gone through a comprehensive review to earn accreditation status by the American College of Radiology (ACR), the largest and oldest imaging accrediting body in the U.S. and a professional organization of 34,000 physicians.

 Most insurance plans cover 3D mammography, but please check with your insurance provider in advance.
 We also offer 2D mammography by request.
+We are also able to partner with other facilities throughout the state to ensure continuity of breast cancer screening.

 For women ages 50 to 74, the U.S. Preventive Services Task Force recommends a mammography screening once every two years.
 For younger and older women, the decision is a personal one.
 Talk to your doctor about when mammography screenings are right for you.